Buckminsterfullerene02/UE-Modding-Tools/README.md

     - A parser for uasset, uexp and pak files
 * [UAssetAPI](https://github.com/atenfyr/UAssetAPI) - Written by **atenfyr**
     - A C# API for reading and writing UE4 .uasset files from 4.0 - 4.27+
-    - The author is active on the [UE Modding Discord](https://discord.gg/zVvsE9mEEa) with any queries
+    - The author is active on the [UE Modding Discord](https://discord.gg/zVvsE9mEEa) if you have any queries
 * **[CU]** [UAssetGUI](https://github.com/atenfyr/UAssetGUI) - Written by **atenfyr**
     - A GUI for UAssetAPI
 * **[CU]** [Asset Editor](https://github.com/kaiheilos/Utilities) - Written by **kaiheilos**